-Thank you to Lenka Cathersides from Dorking Museum for the following research and thank you to John Calcutt from Newdigate Local History Society for additional information
+Thank you to Lenka Cathersides from Dorking Museum for the following research and thank you to John Callcut from Newdigate Local History Society for additional information

 Norman Frank Andrews was born in the 3rd quarter of 1898 in Newport, Isle of Wight to farmer Leonard Frank and Annie Andrews (nee Chitty).